-Guatemala Organic Huehuetenango ASPROCDEGUA Women Producers SHB EP FW Arabica raw coffee beans
+Guatemala Organic Huehuetenango ASPROCDEGUA Women Producers SHB EP FW FT Arabica raw coffee beans

 Fairly bright acidity, textured body, chocolate, grapefruit, melon, clean, richish, sweet and tart, caramel, raisin, some complexity, soft but lasting finish.
 Fairly responsive to changes in the roast, capable of many distinct flavor profiles.

 A relative bargain for a well processed very good quality Organic coffee.
 Many Guatemalan Coffees are often a good value.

 Roast Aroma: Roasted sweet corn, coconut, mixed fruit

 Dry Aroma: Sweet, chocolate, soft orange, floral

 Brewed Aroma - Sweet, caramel, milk chocolate, soft orange, faint floral

 Region: Department of Huehuetenango, Northwestern Guatemala; in the San Pedro Necta, Todos Santos, San Antonio Huista, Union Cantinil, Concepcion Huista, Sipacapa, San Marcos, Cuilco, Santa Barbara, San Sebastian Hueguetenango, and Colotenango Municipalities.